 The vast quantities of customer data held by telecoms companies present a largely untapped opportunity for business intelligence, but how can telecoms innovate with data whilst ensuring the privacy of their customers’ sensitive information?

-Watch this short video of Privitar Senior Account Director for Telecommunications, James Kenney, in which he talks about the privacy challenges facing telecoms companies today:
+Watch the short video of Privitar Senior Account Director for Telecommunications, James Kenney, in which he talks about the privacy challenges facing telecoms companies today.

 [0:10] How are Telecoms companies innovating with data?